California Lease Agreement with ezSign

 Under California law, 21 calendar days or less after you move, your landlord must either:

 1. Send you a full refund of your security deposit, or

 2. Mail or personally deliver to you an itemized statement that lists the amounts of any deductions from your security deposit and the reasons for the deductions, together with a refund of any amounts not deducted.

 It is important for the landlord to follow procedures set out under the California Code for the handling of security deposits.
 Complete information can be found:

 California Guide to Residential Tenants’ And Landlords’ Rights And Responsibilities

 RETURN OF SECURITY ELECTRONICALLY AND STATEMENTS TO BE EMAILED PERMITTED:

-After the Landlord and Tenant mutually agree the Landlord may deposit any remaining portion of the security deposit electronically to a bank account or other financial institution designated by the Tenant AND parties may agree to the statement of the security deposit to be emailed.
+After the landlord and tenant mutually agree the landlord may deposit any remaining portion of the security deposit electronically to a bank account or other financial institution designated by the tenant AND parties may agree to the statement of security deposit to be emailed.

 Returned Payment Fee